terryaney/KatApp/scripts/readme.md

 Use the `cancelled` property to access a method the KatApp Framework injected for use to indicate when a modal has been 'cancelled'.

 Optionally, a response object can be returned as well.
 See [`confirmedAsync`](#imodalappoptionsconfirmedasync) for sample on how to call helper methods on `modalAppOptions`.

+#### IModalAppOptions.closeButtonTrigger

+Property Type: `string | undefined`;
+By default, when a modal application is displayed and there is a [`title`](#imodaloptionslabelstitle) provided, the modal allows the user to press `ESC` or click a dismissable `X` close button to close the dialog.
+When this occurs, the [`cancelled`](#imodalappoptionscancelled) method is called.
+If the modal application state requires different behavior to occur, a JQuery selector string can be provided and the KatApp framework will click this instead.

+Examples:
+1. A modal application has worked its way through 'steps', completed its function, and has arrived at the final 'confirm' step and is only presenting an 'OK' button to close the dialog and indicate 'confirmed' to the host application.
+At this point, the modal application would want to assign `closeButtonTrigger` to a selector that would trigger clicking the 'OK' button.
+1. A modal has a primary function (i.e. selecting beneficiaries), but supports a secondary function (i.e. creating a new beneficiary on the fly) simply by changing its UI.
+Dismissing the 'secondary' function via `ESC` or the `X` close button should only dismiss the secondary function and return to the primary function.
+When displaying the secondary function UI, the modal application should assign the `closeButtonTrigger` and then clear it out when the secondary UI is hidden.

 #### IModalAppOptions.triggerLink